Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 Some models, including mine, come with a decent but quite large travel case.
 I fit everything inside it easily enough, apart from the cleaning pod, of course.

-We all get the attached trimmer no matter which kit we purchase.
+We all get the attached trimmer, no matter which kit we purchase.
 Some kits also come with a trimmer guard for beard trimming (see photo below of my previous one) and a nose trimmer, but these are generally accessories I have no interest in (especially if it bumps up the cost).

 Shaving Experiences

 I tried shaving consecutively for three days daily, and this gave me the opportunity to try out the lower power mode option.
-That lower power mode felt as though it reduced what irritation I would normally get when shaving on the third consecutive day.
+That lower power mode felt as though it reduced the irritation I would normally get when shaving on the third consecutive day.

 Contouring